ConradDr/Abstract-Cheat/README.md

 # Generic-Cheat
 > C++ program for attaching and editing windows processes <br>

-Project dropped due to shift to linux OS as main driver
+Project dropped due to shift to Debian as main driver

 Loads data from structures to pull memory addresses and offsets